 In 2012, an estimated 42.1 million Americans were smokers.3 Of these, about three-fourths were daily smokers, and about one-fourth intermittent smokers.
 Over time, the prevalence of smoking has declined, from a high of 42.7% in 1965 to the current level of 18%.
 The decrease in male smoking prevalence is even more dramatic, falling from a high of 54% in 1955 to the current level of 20.5%.4 Smoking among women rose to a high of 34% in 1964, before its decline to the current level of 16%.3

 It was initially hypothesized that quitting smoking would be easier for light and intermittent smokers, and thus as a result the remaining smokers would be more hardcore.
 But that has not turned out to be the case.
 Until 1995, smokers consumed, on average, 20 cigarettes daily.
 Beginning in 1995 that number began to fall, and today the average smoker smokes about 13 cigarettes per day, with about 22% of all smokers not smoking every day (Figure 40-1).
-Although 70% of smokers state that they would like to quit, only about 5% are able to do so, with the ...
+Although 70% of smokers state that they would like to quit, only about 5% are able to ...